bradley-cantrell/IDTool/README.md

 # IDTool
-Bash script designed to return numbers from each url, comma separated.
+Bash script version of ZDTool designed to return numbers from each url, comma separated.
 Useful if you need to pull an ID number from the end of a URL such as www.example.com/id/12345.